 The SENCo attends local conferences and regular Forest cluster meetings.
 Current, relevant training is provided for the SENCo, TAs and non-teaching staff e.g. midday supervisors.
-In addition, if a need is identified, across the school or within a specific class, the SENCo will seek suitable training for the staff involved.
+In addition, if a need is identified, across the school or within a specific class, the SENCo will seek suitable training for the staff involved from the relevant professionals (e.g. the Advisory Teaching Service, Educational Psychology Service etc.)